bomonike/bomonike.github.io/rustops.md

 1. A <tt>git clone</tt> command can create a <strong>package folder</strong> and its

 ## Not Discussed

+* An "application" is  built to meet the needs of a user persona - a standalone executable that uses multiple services.

 * Translation to different languages